McMinnville UFO photographs: Alleged sighting

 Although these images have become known as the "McMinnville UFO Photographs", Paul and Evelyn Trent's farm was actually just outside Sheridan, Oregon, approximately 13 mi southwest of McMinnville, which was the nearest larger town.

 According to astronomer William K. Hartmann's account, on 11 May 1950 at 7:30 p.m., Evelyn Trent was walking back to her house after feeding caged rabbits on her farm.
 Before reaching the house she claimed to see a slow-moving, metallic disk-shaped object approaching her from the northeast.
 She yelled for her husband, Paul Trent, who was inside the house; upon leaving the house, he claimed to have also seen the object.
 After a short time, he went back inside their home to obtain a camera already loaded with film; he said he managed to take two photos of the object before it sped away to the west.
 Paul Trent's father claimed he briefly viewed the object before it flew away.

 Hartmann's version of the incident traces back to an interview the Trents gave to Lou Gillette, of radio station KMCM (later KLYC) in McMinnville and quoted in The Oregonian newspaper on 10 June 1950; however, two days earlier on 8 June, the Trents had given a slightly different version of the incident to the McMinnville newspaper, the Telephone Register.
 In that version, Evelyn Trent stated "We'd been out in the back yard.
 Both of us saw the object at the same time.
 The camera!
 Paul thought it was in the car but I was sure it was in the house.
 I was right—and the Kodak was loaded with film..."

 Initial publicity

-The roll of film in the Trent's camera was not entirely used up, so the film was not developed until the remaining frames were used in shooting family photographs for Mother's Day.
+The roll of film in the Trents' camera was not entirely used up, so the film was not developed until the remaining frames were used in shooting family photographs for Mother's Day.

 In a 1997 interview, the Trents claimed that they initially thought the object they had photographed was a secret military aircraft, and feared the "photos might bring them trouble".
 When he mentioned his sighting and photographs to his banker, Frank Wortmann, the banker was intrigued enough to display them from his bank window in McMinnville.